Diane Keaton: Religious beliefs

-Keaton said she produced her 1987 documentary Heaven because "I was always pretty religious as a kid ...
+Keaton said she produced her 1987 documentary Heaven because "I was always pretty religious as a kid...
 I was primarily interested in religion because I wanted to go to heaven."
-When she grew up, Keaton became agnostic.
+As she grew older, Keaton became agnostic.

 Other activities

 Keaton was a vegetarian from around 1995 on.
 She continued to pursue photography.
 In 1987, she told Vanity Fair, "I have amassed a huge library of images—kissing scenes from movies, pictures I like.
 Visual things are really key for me."
 She published several collections of her photographs and served as an editor of collections of vintage photography.
 Works she edited include a book of photographs by paparazzo Ron Galella, an anthology of reproductions of clown paintings, and a collection of photos of California's Spanish-Colonial-style houses.

 Keaton served as a producer on films and television series.
 She produced the Fox series Pasadena, which was canceled after airing only four episodes in 2001 but completed its run on cable in 2005.
 In 2003, she produced the Gus Van Sant drama Elephant, about a school shooting.
 Of why she produced the film, she said, "It really makes me think about my responsibilities as an adult to try and understand what's going on with young people."
 From 2005, Keaton was a contributing blogger at The Huffington Post.
 From 2006, she was the face of L'Oréal.
 In 2007, she received the Film Society of Lincoln Center's Gala Tribute.
 She opposed plastic surgery.
 She told More magazine in 2004, "I'm stuck in this idea that I need to be authentic ...
 My face needs to look the way I feel."

 Keaton was active in campaigns with the Los Angeles Conservancy to save and restore historic buildings, particularly in the Los Angeles area.
 Among the buildings she was active in restoring is the Ennis House in the Hollywood Hills, designed by Frank Lloyd Wright.
 Keaton was also active in the failed campaign to save the Ambassador Hotel in Los Angeles (a hotel featured in Reservations), where Robert F. Kennedy was assassinated.
 She was an enthusiast of Spanish Colonial Revival architecture.

-Keaton was also a real estate developer.
+Keaton was a real estate developer.
 She resold several mansions in Southern California after renovating and redesigning them.
 One of her clients was Madonna, who purchased a $6.5 million Beverly Hills mansion from Keaton in 2003.

 Keaton wrote her first memoir, Then Again, for Random House in November 2011.
-Much of it relied on her mother's private journals, which included the line "Diane...is a mystery...At times, she's so basic, at others so wise, it frightens me."
+Much of it relied on her mother's private journals, which included the line "Diane...is a mystery...
+At times, she's so basic, at others so wise, it frightens me."
 In 2012, Keaton's audiobook recording of Joan Didion's Slouching Towards Bethlehem was released on Audible.com.
 Her performance was nominated for a 2013 Audie Award in the Short Stories/Collections category.